k21971/EvilHack/doc/evilhack-changelog.md

 - Monsters will use teleportation wands offensively
 - Change kitchen sink glyph and color
 - Adjust random item artifact chances again
+- Monsters can blind you with a camera